Schmitz Cargobull: Current business development

 In the 2007/2008 business year the company achieved a turnover of more than 2 billion euros (2.14 bil euros, 66,500 vehicles produced) for the first time.
 The level of incoming orders decreased drastically as a result of the financial crisis.
 The turnover for the 2009/2010 business year decreased by 70% to 660 million euros (12,800 vehicles produced).
 Yet in the 2010/2011 business yearly turnover once again exceeded the billion threshold and is currently 1.5 billion euros.

 In November 2012 a joint-venture contract was signed with the Chinese Dongfeng Motor Company, Ltd. The collaboration intends to produce semi-trailers for the Chinese market.
 In April 2013 Schmitz Cargobull announced its plans to open a new production facility in Russia to the south of St Petersburg.
-In April 2024, the company took over part of Belgian bus manufacturer Van Hool, which had been declared bankrupt.
+In April 2024, the company took over the industrial vehicle production part of the Belgian bus manufacturer Van Hool, which had been declared bankrupt.